-For more tips on handling social media and how to best reach your target audience on LinkedIn, download Axia's free social media e-book today.
+For more tips on handling social media and how to best reach your target audience on LinkedIn, download Axia's social media e-book today.

 Jenni Stevens is social media and community engagement manager at Axia Public Relations.
 Her passion for social media and developing relationships through these platforms facilitates a connection with Axia’s clients and fans all over the country.
 Jenni studied mass communications at Southwest Texas State University and has more than 10 years of marketing and business administration under her belt.